Michigan lawyer explains what to do when you realize “my workers’ comp adjuster won’t return my calls” and how to get help.

 File an Application for Mediation or Hearing

-Want to get the adjuster’s attention quickly?
-File an Application for Mediation or Hearing (Form WC-104A).
+If your workers’ comp adjuster isn’t returning your calls, you might get their attention by filling an Application for Mediation or Hearing (Form WC-104A).
 This starts a lawsuit against the insurance company for unpaid wage loss and/or medical bills.
 The insurance company will hire a lawyer to defend the action.
 We do not recommend starting a case unless you have an experienced lawyer on your side.

 Michigan Workers Comp Lawyers never charges a fee to evaluate a potential case.
 Our law firm has represented injured and disabled workers exclusively for more than 35 years.
 Call (844) 316-8033 for a free consultation today.